moonbitlang/core/deque/README.md

 ### Clear

-You can use `clear` to clear a deque.
+You can use `clear` to clear a devec.
 But note that the memory it already occupies does not change.

 ```moonbit
 let dv = Deque::[1, 2, 3, 4, 5]